openshift-labs/learn-katacoda/servicemesh/6-fault-injection/0install-microservices.md

 Execute this script: `./install-microservices.sh`{{execute T1}}

 > The script will take between 2-5 minutes to complete.
+Don't worry if you see error messages.

 When the scripts ends, watch the creation of the pods, execute `oc get pods -w`{{execute T1}}